This post contains affiliate links.

-You can make so much with it — chicken wings, steaks, meatballs, you name it!
 The texture is very “meaty” and is actually more similar to actual meat than tofu or soy.
 (Plus, I mean, it tastes delicious!)
+So now we’re making juicy seitan burgers that are incredibly easy to put together and packed with flavor!

-Step 1: Create the dough
+Step 1: Create The Dough

 First, add the mushrooms to a food processor and blitz a few times until they’re finely broken down.

-Step 2: Shape the patties
+Step 2: Shape The Patties

 Portion the dough into 8 balls, and then flatten each one as much as possible into a hamburger shaped patty.
 They will expand when cooking, so flatten them a bit smaller than you’d like them to be when finished.

-Step 3: Cook in broth
+Step 3: Cook In The Broth

-Step 4: Sear the burgers
+Step 4: Sear The Burgers

 Great news — the seitan itself is vegan!
 Simply garnish with your favorite veggie ingredients (tomato, lettuce, onion, etc.), and you’re good to go.